|

 In

-addition to these ISRIC activities, I am guest
+addition to these ISRIC activities, I was guest

 lecturer in soil science at Wageningen University and the UNESCO